parkertoddbrooks/OpenTTS-TensorFlowTTS-Integration/README.md

 ## AI-Assisted Development Insights

-Our project leverages AI assistance throughout the development process.
-The `/ai_insight/` directory contains valuable information about this AI-assisted development approach:
+The project leverages AI assistance throughout the development process.
+And the `/ai_insight/` directory contains valuable information about this AI-assisted development approach:

 ### 1. /dev-summaries/
 Comprehensive project progress updates that allow any AI or developer to quickly understand the current state of the project.
 This serves as a continuity mechanism to preserve context beyond various model and system limitations, including token limits, context windows, session boundaries, rate limits, stateless API interactions, parsing complexities, and cross-model compatibility issues.